defgsus/clipig/docs/README.md

 door that leads into his own head.
 There's even a body without a head.

-Clearly, [CLIP](https://github.com/openai/CLIP/) does not get good view of the whole image but just assembles parts of it without the knowledge of how they relate to each other.
+Clearly, [CLIP](https://github.com/openai/CLIP/) does not get a good view of the whole image but just assembles parts of it without the knowledge of how they relate to each other.